Background pattern

 • Keep this leaflet, as you may need to read it again.

-1. What is Quetiapina Normon and what is it used for
+1. What is Quetiapine Normon and what is it used for

-• Bipolar depression: by which you feel sad.
-You may find that you feel depressed, guilty, lack energy, lose your appetite or cannot sleep.
+• Bipolar depression: where you feel sad.
+You may find that you feel depressed, feel guilty, lack energy, lose your appetite, or cannot sleep.

-• Mania: by which you may feel extremely excited, euphoric, agitated, enthusiastic or hyperactive or display poor judgment which includes being aggressive or violent.
+• Mania: where you may feel very excited, elated, agitated, enthusiastic, or hyperactive, or show poor judgment, including being aggressive or violent.

-• Schizophrenia: by which you may hear or feel things that are not there, believe things that are not true or feel abnormally suspicious, anxious, confused, guilty, tense or depressed.
+• Schizophrenia: where you may hear or feel things that are not there, believe things that are not true, or feel abnormally suspicious, anxious, confused, guilty, tense, or depressed.

-Your doctor may continue prescribingQuetiapina Normoneven when you are feeling better.
+Your doctor may continue to prescribe Quetiapine Normon to you even when you are feeling better.

-2. What you need to know before taking Quetiapina Normon
+2. What you need to know before you take Quetiapine Normon

-• If you are allergic (hypersensitive) to quetiapine or to any of the other components of this medicine (including those listed in section 6).
+• If you are allergic (hypersensitive) to quetiapine or any of the other ingredients of this medicine (listed in section 6).

 • If you are taking any of the following medicines: